Powerful Python's focus is intermediate to advanced Python. It's not for people new to Python, or people new to programming.

 Scroll down to where it says "Table of Contents" - the chapters are all online.

 Start with Chapter 0.
 Go through, chapter by chapter...

 And do ALL the coding exercises and practice problems at the end of each chapter.
 All of them.

 That's the important part.
 Do NOT start the next chapter, until you've done those end-of-chapter exercises.

 (I'll be gracious and give you a bit of wiggle: finish at least 90% of them.
 But I want you to solidly attempt every single one.)

 Do chapters 0 through 8, then chapter 10, in this way.
 (Chapter 9, and chapters 11 and beyond, are useful but optional.
-Do some, all, or none of them as you like.)
+Do them if you like, but only after completing chapter 10.)